UKForeignOffice/lists/docs/scheduler.md

 ### Batch process

-The batch process will a json object `currentAnnualReview` and appends it to `List.jsonData`.
+The batch process generates a json object `currentAnnualReview` and appends it to `List.jsonData`.

 ```
 // List.jsonData